thiruven7/bank-account-balance-tracker/README.md

     com.bankaccount.balancetracker: DEBUG # Set to INFO for PROD env.

 ```
-- **Audit trigger:** Fires every 30 seconds or when 1000 transactions are accumulated.
+- **Audit trigger:** Runs every 30 seconds.
+If 1000 pending transactions are found, they are batched and submitted; otherwise, the submission is skipped until the next run.
 - **Batching logic:** Ensures no batch exceeds £1,000,000 in absolute value.
 - **Transaction validation:** Amount range enforced between £200 and £500,000.
 - **Persistence:** Uses H2 in-memory DB for local testing; replace with PostgreSQL for production.